 Important Things to Know Before Turning On Your AC for the First Time

 Here are the four most important things to check before flipping the switch on your thermostat from “heat” to “cool”.

 Check the Outdoor Component

-Air circulation is key to making the heat pump work properly, so spend some time checking out the unit.
+Air circulation is key for your heat pump to work properly, so spend some time checking over your outdoor unit.
 Be sure that it’s not filled with leaves or other debris.
-Any obstruction to airflow can put excess strain on the compressor, shortening its overall lifespan.
-There may even be plants that have grown into the system in the fall, so clear away anything that’s in the way of airflow before turning the system on.
+There may even be plants that have grown into the system in the fall.
+Any obstruction to airflow can put a strain on the compressor, shortening its overall lifespan, so be sure to clear away anything that’s blocking airflow before turning your system on.